 When a rule specifically states a model suffers damage to a particular aspect, find the lowest numbered branch on the model’s card that has an unmarked damage box for that aspect.
 Within that branch, mark the outermost unmarked damage box of that aspect.

 Life spirals are divided into three aspects that can be crippled as a warbeast suffers damage: Body, Mind, and Spirit.
 As a warbeast’s aspects are crippled its performance on the battlefield suffers.
-While all the boxes corresponding to an aspect are marked, that aspect is crippled.
+While all the boxes corresponding to an aspect are marked, the aspect is crippled.
 The effects of crippled aspects are as follows:

 - Crippled Body: The warbeast rolls one fewer die on damage rolls.